guimagalhaes/direxp/README.md

 # direxp
-C++ library for browsing directories recursevely and calling a processing handler on every subdirectory.
+C++ library for browsing directories recursively and calling a handler for every subdirectory.

 Provides additional file handler helpers.
 It makes use of the 'strings' library available at https://github.com/guimagalhaes/strings.